pontakornth/link-scanner/README.md

 # Link Scanner

 It is link scanner for ISP2021.
+It scans links in the given URL.
+Then, the program returns list of all links and bad links.

 ## Usage